Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 Did you know that my first activity is to write model merging functions?

-While the code is too much of a mess to be shared, I do expose my shared models on this [gallery](https://github.com/Extraltodeus/shared_models_galleries)!
+While the code is too much of a mess to be shared, I do expose and share my models.
+You can find them in this [gallery](https://github.com/Extraltodeus/shared_models_galleries)! 😁

 Also..
 Ironically my repository [Automatic-CFG](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG) is incompatible with these as it replaces what makes these nodes possible.
 Hence the auto-cfg node here :)